kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 a simple debugging session as an example.
 Since Kuzu-MCP allows LLMs to execute arbitrary Cypher queries on your databases, you can also get clients like Cursor or Claude Desktop to modify or populate your database with very simple prompts, instead of writing detailed prompt instructions with your schema or contents of your database.
-You can of course get a lost more creative and get LLMs to do many other tasks, such as ETL across databases, advanced data analytics or visualizations, by exposing them to MCP servers of multiple data systems.
+You can of course get a lot more creative and get LLMs to do many other tasks, such as ETL across databases, advanced data analytics or visualizations, by exposing them to MCP servers of multiple data systems.
-We will provide a few demonstrative examples in future posts.
+We will provide more such demonstrative examples in future posts.

 The MCP ecosystem is progressing fast and we are actively keeping